adamrushuk/terraform-aks-docker-acr/README.md

 Terraform will be used to deploy AKS and ACR for custom Docker container usage.

-Using a phased approach, we will start out simple and build functionality over time.
+Using a phased approach, the plan is to start out simple and build up more functionality over time.

 ## Azure DevOps Build Pipeline